yokoffing/Betterfox/README.md

 | [Smoothfox](https://github.com/yokoffing/Betterfox/blob/main/Smoothfox.js) | Get Edge-like smooth scrolling on your favorite browser — or choose something more your style. |
 | [user.js](https://github.com/yokoffing/Betterfox/blob/main/user.js) | All the essentials.
 None of the breakage.
 This is your `user.js`. |

-:bulb: `Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to relevant prefs in Firefox.
-The `user.js` is curated from the options located in these documents.
-Please read the guides to understand the various options hidden in Firefox.
+:bulb: `Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to settings within Firefox.

-While Betterfox is designed to [set-and-forget](https://glosbe.com/en/en/set-and-forget), it contains plenty of options for those who like to tinker.
+The `user.js` is curated from the options located in these files.

 ## about:Defaults
-Easily adjust features by copying + pasting prefs to your personal file :thumbsup:
+`copy+paste` prefs to your personal file to easily enable features :thumbsup:

 Check out [Common Overrides](https://github.com/yokoffing/Betterfox/wiki/Overrides) to customize your setup.